SOURCE: Save the World Air, Inc.

 About STWA, Inc.

 STWA, Inc. develops and commercializes energy efficiency technologies that assist in meeting increasing global energy demands, improving the economics of oil extraction and transport, and reducing greenhouse gas emissions.
 The Company's intellectual property portfolio includes 24 domestic and international patents and patents pending, which have been developed in conjunction with and exclusively licensed from Temple University.
 STWA's technologies include Applied Oil Technology™ (AOT™) which is designed to improve oil flow through pipelines.
-AOT™ has been proven in U.S. Department of Energy tests to increase the energy efficiency of oil pipeline pump stations by over 13%.
+AOT™ has been proven in U.S. Department of Energy tests to increase the energy efficiency of oil pipeline pump stations.
 ELEKTRA™ improves diesel engine efficiency for industrial diesel engines, as well as diesel-powered trucks, trains, marine vessels, military fleets and jet turbines.
 More information including a company Fact Sheet, logos and media articles are available at: http://www.stwa.com.

 Safe Harbor Statement